How to hire for talent who will stick around

 Hiring candidates that stick around and become top contributors for years is crucial to maintaining any growing company.
 A company hoping to foster long-time staff tenures should put time into having genuine conversations during their interview process, including how they grow and develop when they come on-board to your company.

-Julie Kim is the head of talent acquisition at the advertising and technology company, Jun Group.
+Julie Kim is the senior director of talent acquisition at the advertising and technology company, Jun Group.